anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 * Implementation and monitoring: after 180 days or your mandated retention period, security audit logs must be destroyed.

 #### 6.3.7.6 Security Logs Time Synchronisation
-The host and various system clocks must be synchronized with the NTP server (sec.mon.002).
-In any time synchronisation, we need to specify the synchronization interval and the tolerance where the latter specifies the permissible difference the local time cane out of synch.
+The host and various system clocks must be synchronised with an authenticated time service/NTP server (sec.gen.007).

+In any time synchronisation, we need to specify the synchronisation interval and the tolerance where the latter specifies the permissible difference the local time can be out of synchronisation.
 Whenever the time synchronisation forces the local time to change or the use of another NTP server, the change details must be logged including time server source, time, date and time zones (sec.mon.003).